Phase effects from strong gravitational lensing of gravitational waves: Multiple image searches

 \section{Multiple image searches}

 As we have discussed in previous sections, strong lensing in the geometric optics regime produces multiple images.
 In general a lensed GW image may not be consistent with standard general relativity, as lensing in the stationary-phase approximation will cause frequency-dependent phase shifts, generating what naively will appear to be non-GR waveforms.
 However, as shown in the previous section, to a good approximation the images differ mainly in their amplitude, arrival time, and phase.
 Therefore, except for the luminosity distance, coalescence time, and binary phase parameters (coalescence phase or orientation angle), the rest of the parameters describing the binary (such as detector frame masses, localization of the source on the sky, inclination, mass ratio, etc.) remain the same (recall that deflection angles changing the sky position or polarizations are beyond present/future GW detector's capabilities as summarized in Appendix~\ref{sec:pol}).
 As a consequence, analyses in the literature aiming at determining if a set of detected events could result from strong lensing of the same source typically consist of two steps: lensed pairs identification and a subsequent joint parameter estimation (PE) consistency test.
 Searches of lensed GWs have been performed in \cite{Haris:2018vmn,Li:2019osa,McIsaac:2019use,Hannuksela:2019kle, Broadhurst:2019ijv, Dai:2020tpj}.
-In this section, we present a refinement of these search strategies in light of the study of lensed waveforms in the previous sections.
+In this section, we present how these previously proposed search strategies can also include information on the phase to evaluate the lensing hypothesis.